mekkablue/Glyphs-Scripts/README.md

 ## Smallcaps

+*When I have Smallcaps in my font, I always run Check Smallcap Consistency.
+Take its report with a grain of salt though: it lists a lot of false positives, and not every warning is equally important.*

-* **Check Small Cap Consistency:** Performs a few tests on your SC set and reports into the Macro window.
+* **Check Smallcap Consistency:** Performs a few tests on your SC set and reports into the Macro window, especially kerning groups and glyph set.
-* **Copy Kerning from Caps to Small Caps:** Looks for cap kerning pairs and reduplicates their kerning for corresponding .sc glyphs, if they are available in the font.
+* **Copy Kerning from Caps to Smallcaps:** Looks for cap kerning pairs and reduplicates their kerning for corresponding .sc glyphs, if they are available in the font.
 Please be careful: Will overwrite existing SC kerning pairs.

 ## Spacing